 Choosing a Community College

-will begin offering a trimester format in the fall to students who are interested in graduating early.
+Southern West Virginia Community and Technical College will begin offering a fall-trimester format to students interested in graduating early.
 Course schedules will switch from 16 weeks to 14 weeks, allowing students to complete the trimester in a shorter period of time.
-To compensate for lost time during the term, courses will be extended by 10 minutes a day, allowing professors to condense the material into a shorter trimester.
-Courses will be available during the fall, spring and summer semesters, so students can move through their programs more quickly.
+To compensate for lost time during the term, courses will be extended by 10 minutes daily, allowing professors to condense the material into a shorter trimester.
+Courses will be available during the fall, spring, and summer semesters, so students can move through their programs more quickly.

 Another college test-driving an accelerated program this fall is Lower Columbia College in Washington.
-USA Today also reports on a new program known as "Transfer Express" that allows students to earn an associate's degree in a single year.
-Because the college works on the quarter system, students will be allowed to take six quarters’ worth of classes in just four quarters’ time.
+USA Today also reports on a new program called "Transfer Express" that allows students to earn an associate's degree in a year.
+Because the college works on the quarter system, students can take six quarters’ worth of classes in just four quarters’ time.

 Beginning in High School

 The Daily Times in Farmington, New Mexico, reports that Las Cruces high schools are now selecting students to earn college credits during their high school years through their Early College High School program.
 In addition to giving students a head start in their career training, the school district hopes to reduce their dropout rate by providing additional incentives to stay in high school.
 Jennifer Amis, principal of the Early College High School program, said, "This model, the early college high school, emerged as the best practice for graduating over 90 percent of their cohort, which is incredible."